 In this digital era, there are multiple ways for a customer to interact with your organization.
 Despite the digital transformation, only 6% of businesses have adopted an omnichannel approach.

-And, even without a full omnichannel strategy, there are still many touchpoints where customers interact and that can affect everything from brand awareness to customer retention.
+Even without a full omnichannel strategy, there are many touchpoints where customers interact, and these can affect everything from brand awareness to customer retention.

-Knowing how well your touchpoints are performing can also have a major effect on customer satisfaction.
+Knowing how well your touchpoints perform can also significantly affect customer satisfaction.

 What is a Customer Experience Touchpoint Analysis?